 It is unique to Reggio Emilia.
 There are no international training colleges to train to be a Reggio Emilia teacher as it is not a method of teaching but a philosophy.
 Outside of the town of Reggio Emilia, all schools and preschools (and home schools) are Reggio-inspired, using an adaptation of the approach specific to the needs of their community.

 This is important, as each student, teacher, parent, community, and town are different.
 No two Reggio-inspired communities should look the same, as the needs and interests of the children within each community will be different.

 At Meadowbrook, we have interpreted the Reggio approach based on our own cultural traditions, experiences and environmental influences.
-Our students are encouraged to participate in choosing what to study while the teachers ensure that the topic is explored in a way that meets the BC curricular outcomes.
-The process of learning is ultimately more important than the product – as we observe student learning, and make that learning visible through documentation, we honour the child's intellectual capacities and intense curiosity.
+All teachers follow the BC curriculum when planning and assessing student learning.
+We observe student learning, and make that learning visible through documentation, we honour the child's intellectual capacities and innate curiosity.
 Our goal is to create a culture of learning where students, families and staff are engaged, motivated and valued.
 The process of learning not the product is the focus.

 The image of the child

 We believe that children have inherent potential, curiosity and interest in engaging in social interaction, establishing relationships and constructing their learning.
 Teachers are aware of children's potential and construct their work and environment to respond appropriately.
 Each child possesses skills, talents and abilities and we work to find the spark that ignites the joy, curiosity and passion for learning.